platformsh/platformsh-docs/src/frameworks/drupal7/search-api-module.md

+---
-# Using Solr with the module Search API on Drupal 7.x
+title: "Using Solr with the module Search API on Drupal 7.x"
+weight: 9
+sidebarTitle: "Search API"
+---

 This page is about configuring Solr with the module [Search API](https://www.drupal.org/project/search_api).
 If your project uses [Apache Solr Search](https://www.drupal.org/project/apachesolr) then you should follow the instructions [Apache Solr Search](apachesolr-module.md).